shreyaspuducheri23/DS210_fMRI_analysis/README.md

 ### To run the tests, follow these steps:

 1. Install Rust and the Rust package manager, Cargo, on your computer by following the instructions on the official Rust website: https://www.rust-lang.org/tools/install.
-2. Clone or download the project from its repository.
+2. Clone or download the project from this repository.
-3. Navigate to the root directory of the project.
-4. In a terminal, run the command cargo test.
+3. Build the project and run the tests: Navigate to the root directory of the project and run the command `cargo test`.
 This command will compile the project and run all the tests in the main.rs file.

 ### To run the project, follow these steps:

-1. Install Rust and the Rust package manager, Cargo: First, you need to install Rust on your machine.
-You can download it from the official Rust website at https://www.rust-lang.org/tools/install.
+1. Install Rust and the Rust package manager, Cargo, on your computer by following the instructions on the official Rust website: https://www.rust-lang.org/tools/install.
-2. Clone the repository: Clone the repository to your local machine.
+2. Clone or download the project from this repository.
-3. Build and run the project: Navigate to the project directory, and run the project using cargo run command.
+3. Build and run the project: Navigate to the project directory, and run the project using `cargo run` command.
 This command will build and compile the project and generate a binary file in the target/debug directory.
+For faster run times use `cargo run --release`.

 ## Output
 The output of the code includes 4 visualizations of the identified primary functional brain regions.
 Each of the identified primary functional brain regions are shown in different colors.
 The following images can be found in `/results/images`